Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Sample Calculations

 If we again put $\eta_{S}^{\mathrm{ac}}=\eta_{I}^{\mathrm{ac}}\equiv\eta^{\mathrm{ac}}$, then the heralding efficiency is just equal to the escape efficiency of the actual channel $\mathcal{E}_\mathrm{herald}=\eta^{\mathrm{ac}}$, which we indicate in Fig. \ref{fig:EscEff2}.

-We note that having to satisfy {one of} the quasi-phase matching {(QPM)} condition{s} $\Delta\kappa\pm2/\mathcal{R}=0$ instead of {the usual} phase matching {(UPM)} condition $\Delta\kappa=0$ {(see Eqs. \eqref{eq:UPMCond}-\eqref{eq:ns} and the discussion following)} does not necessarily {lead to an} increase {in} the {generation efficiency} for a given {family of structures of the type considered here.}
+We note that having to satisfy {one of} the quasi-phase-matching {(QPM)} condition{s} $\Delta\kappa\pm2/\mathcal{R}=0$ instead of {the usual} phase matching {(UPM)} condition $\Delta\kappa=0$ {(see Eqs. \eqref{eq:UPMCond}-\eqref{eq:ns} and the discussion following)} does not necessarily {lead to an} increase {in} the {generation efficiency} for a given {family of structures of the type considered here.}

 {In Fig. \ref{fig:Grids} (g) we plot the generation efficiencies that would result for the structures used in Fig. \ref{fig:Grids} (f) if we arbitrarily imposed the UPM condition instead of the QPM condition.
 The maximum generation efficiencies in Fig. \ref{fig:Grids} (f) and Fig. \ref{fig:Grids} (g) are comparable, although they occur for different structures.
 And for each family of structures there are twice as many {``hotspots"} in the actual scenario of Fig. \ref{fig:Grids} (f) as there are in the artificial scenario of Fig. \ref{fig:Grids} (g), for there are twice as many QPM conditions as there are UPM conditions.}